-Our next open course starts on 22 November 2016 in London.
-Book your place now on the training pages of our website using a credit or debit card or via PayPal.
+Our next open course will take place during 2017 in London.
+When the dates have been confirmed, you will be able to book your place on the training pages of our website using a credit or debit card or via PayPal.

 It is a structured programme of accredited learning that helps parents and carers gain the knowledge and confidence they need to talk with their children about sex, relationships and growing up in an age-appropriate way.

 The course is accredited by Gateway Qualifications (formerly Open College Network Eastern Region) .

 Speakeasy facilitator training is designed to equip front-line parent support staff to deliver the Speakeasy course for parents and carers.
 It is particularly suited to staff who have little or no previous experience of delivering group work around sexual health.
 Training is relaxed and activity-based.

 The Speakeasy Facilitator’s Handbook supports the training and provides an in-depth resource including session plans, parent worksheets, handouts and suggestions for developing the work further.
 The training complies with the National Occupational Standards for work with parents.